All Potential Business Buyer Must be Qualified

-- This involves a number of factors such as the buyer’s ability to put down a significant deposit (usually 10-20 percent) of the purchase price and to pledge their personal assets against the loan, the buyer’s work experience in the subject industry, and the buyer’s overall financial health.
+- This involves a number of factors such as the buyer’s ability to put down a significant deposit (usually 10-20 percent) of the purchase price, the buyer’s willingness to pledge their personal assets against the loan, the buyer’s work experience in the subject industry, and the buyer’s overall financial health.

-- Some industries – particularly construction related businesses or any business requiring licensing – demands that the buyer have prior work experience in the specific industry of the subject business.
+- Some industries – particularly construction related businesses or any business requiring licensing – demand that the buyer have prior work experience in the specific industry of the subject business.

 Give Martin at Five Star Business Brokers a call today to figure out which business you are qualified to purchase.
 It never hurts to ask and the advice is free!